riceissa/issarice.com/wiki/content-creation.md

 ## Self-hosted

-- Depends a lot on how knowledeable one is, although even if one isn't, it's a great learning opportunity.
+- Depends a lot on how knowledgeable one is, although even if one isn't, it's a great learning opportunity.
 - Usually costs money, though there might be special opportunities like the [Student Developer Pack](https://education.github.com/pack).

 ## Third-party